 Another reason for having a smaller attack surface is that it is easier to manage the security of two applications than ten applications.
 This includes aspects like updates, configuration, and access controls.
 This can become increasingly difficult in larger networks with multiple accessible applications on each machine.

-One of these reasons is they do it in segments (i.e. 5 at a time) so if there is a problem, only some a small portion of machines are affected and not all.
+One of these reasons is they do it in segments (i.e. 5 at a time) so if there is a problem, only a small portion of machines are affected and not all.
 This has its benefits but results in larger networks taking considerably longer to update.
-Therefore, a smaller attack surface decreases the opportunities an attacker must infiltrate your network.
+Therefore, a smaller attack surface decreases the opportunities for an attacker must infiltrate your network.

 Decrease risk with attack surface management and zero-trust

 To recap, we have seen how a larger attack surface makes it easier for attackers to find their way in and gain access to your network.
 As a result of minimising your attack surface, you can decrease the risk of compromise.
 This can be done by implementing a zero-trust policy to restrict access to machines and applications to only those that require it.
 It is also important that other aspects of security such as regular network penetration testing are used to identify, mitigate and reduce risks – to stay ahead of cyber threats.

 Need help getting started?